Death toll rises to 5 in gun attack near synagogue on Tunisian island of Djerba

 In 2015, an attack in Tunisia at the Mediterranean resort of Sousse killed 38 people, mostly British tourists.
 The Islamic State group claimed the attack, along with attacks that year on the famed Bardo Museum in the capital Tunis and on a bus carrying presidential guards.

-Thomas Adamson and Sylvie Corbet in Paris, and Ilan Ben Zion in Jerusalem, contributed to this story.
+___ Thomas Adamson reported from Paris.
+Sylvie Corbet in Paris, and Ilan Ben Zion in Jerusalem, contributed to this story.

 Credit: AP